-There’s a pleasure in traveling solo.
+There’s a pleasure in experiencing solo travels.
 The sense of being completely content in your own company gives you a kind of freedom that you miss out on experiencing when you’re in someone’s company.
 There’s more thrill to the discovery.
-Your experience is uninhibited by anyone elses influence.
+Your experience is uninhibited by anyone else’s influence.
 The journey that presents itself, the places you go, the sights you discover, the non-descript paths you curiously follow are yours alone to absorb and savour and the time-frame you take them in is an unhurried one.

 Traveling is no exception.
 As I write this, I’m in my humble abode on the island of Patmos.
 The wind is breezy, the view from my room opens up to a small bay, the bells of goats chime in the distance as the late afternoon sun slowly begins to drop.
 I have the serenade of the elements to help me capture inspiration.
 I’m in absolute bliss.

 Travelling through Greece always leaves me with an insatiable appetite for more.
 Driving through its winding roads, taking in the perfume of wildflowers and thyme, the passing landscape completely spellbinding with its rounded mountain ranges dotted with shepherds huts, olive groves and the occasional stray goat perched on the rugged tip of a cliff.